onlinehub0808/-smart-contract-best-practices/docs/known_attacks.md

 }
 ```

 Contract logic seems to disallow payments to the contract and therefore disallow "something bad" from happening.
 However, a few methods exist for forcibly sending ether to the contract and therefore making its balance greater than zero.

 The `selfdestruct` contract method allows a user to specify a beneficiary to send any excess ether. `selfdestruct` [does not trigger a contract's fallback function](https://solidity.readthedocs.io/en/develop/security-considerations.html#sending-and-receiving-ether).

 It is also possible to [precompute](https://github.com/Arachnid/uscc/tree/master/submissions-2017/ricmoo) a contract's address and send Ether to that address before deploying the contract.

 Contract developers should be aware that Ether can be forcibly sent to a contract and should design contract logic accordingly.
 Generally, assume that it is not possible to restrict sources of funding to your contract.

 ## Deprecated/historical attacks

 These are attacks which are no longer possible due to changes in the protocol or improvements to solidity.
 They are recorded here for posterity and awareness.

 ### Call Depth Attack (deprecated)

 As of the [EIP 150](https://github.com/ethereum/EIPs/issues/150) hardfork, call depth attacks are no longer relevant<sup><a href='http://ethereum.stackexchange.com/questions/9398/how-does-eip-150-change-the-call-depth-attack'>\*</a></sup> (all gas would be consumed well before reaching the 1024 call depth limit).

+### Constantinople Reentrancy Attack

+On January 16th, 2019, Constantinople protocol upgrade was delayed due to a security vulnerability enabled by [EIP 1283](https://eips.ethereum.org/EIPS/eip-1283). _EIP 1283: Net gas metering for SSTORE without dirty maps_ proposes changes to reduce excessive gas costs on dirty storage writes.

+This change led to possibility of a new reentrancy vector making previously known secure withdrawal patterns (`.send()` and `.transfer()`) unsafe in specific situations<sup><a href='https://medium.com/chainsecurity/constantinople-enables-new-reentrancy-attack-ace4088297d9'>\*</a></sup>, where the attacker could hijack the control flow and use the remaining gas enabled by EIP 1283, leading to vulnerabilities due to reentrancy.

 ## Other Vulnerabilities

 The [Smart Contract Weakness Classification Registry](https://smartcontractsecurity.github.io/SWC-registry/) offers a complete and up-to-date catalogue of known smart contract vulnerabilities and anti-patterns along with real-world examples.
 Browsing the registry is a good way of keeping up-to-date with the latest attacks.